The last time that we were in Le Puy, we said to ourselves that there could not possibly be another route to take from there.

 The way to the camping ground was along the small river Borne, and as we strolled along the riverside path we fell into step with a local man, who complimented us on our timing, as he said it had been raining every day for weeks until today.

-He proudly pointed out a vegetable garden that had been donated by the commune for old people to cultivate, then we parted company as he turned off towards the hospital.
+He proudly pointed out a vegetable garden that had been donated by the commune for old people to cultivate, then we parted company as he turned off towards the hospital to visit a relative.

 The camping ground was the same as ever, sprinkled with the small tents of aspiring pilgrims as well as the usual campervans.